Travel Vlogging 101: How to Make Videos to Share Your Travels

 Quik and Magisto select the best parts of your video clips and compile them into little films complete with music and effects.
 For shorter videos, Magisto allows you to upload up to 10 clips and photos, choose from a variety of songs and editing styles to compliment your video, and the app does the rest.

-If you use Apple products, you can also edit your video on an iPad using iMovie.
-All your clips are compiled onto a timeline where you can snip off parts, add transitions, use filters and even record voice over narration.
+If you use Apple products, you can also edit your video on an iPad using iMovie or even a Chrome extension.
+All your clips are compiled onto a timeline where you can snip off parts, add transitions, use filters and even record voice-over narration.

 Android tablets offer Adobe Premiere Clip, which is a stripped down version of Adobe’s non-linear editing program.
 If you’re familiar with professional editing programs, this may not be the way to go, but it at least has options for color correcting, adjusting exposure and mixing clips together, which isn’t offered by most editing apps.